gvwilson/sensibleadventures/nardica/nardica.md

 from the original.

 Wales grunted again.
-"Nine minutes to optimal position.
+"Four minutes to optimal position.
 Assuming they're not skewing the satellite signal just to lure us in."

-"Coulda mentioned that earlier," Uncle Jack muttered, more out of reflex than conviction.
+"Coulda mentioned that earlier," Uncle Jack muttered.

 Soft green digits in the corner of the control panel counted down the seconds and minutes.
 The tension in the pilot house stretched until Iffy thought it would snap like a rubber band.
-Uncle Jack's knuckles were white on the wheel, and try as she might, she couldn't quite seem to catch her breath.
+Uncle Jack's knuckles were white on the wheel, and she couldn't quite seem to catch her breath.
 Even Wales seemed to feel it.
 He flew the drone in a back-and-forth sweep as if searching for something, never too far in front of the Zillion warship but never letting it close in enough to try another shot with its laser.

-Eight minutes.
-Seven.
-Six.
-Wales suddenly twisted to look over his shoulder through the open door behind him.

-"What?"
-Uncle Jacked snapped.

-The 'Merican hesitated, then shook his head.
-"Nothing.
-Just felt like someone had stepped on my grave."

-Five minutes.
+Three minutes.
-Four.
-Three.
 Two.
 One.
 "Show time," Wales said quietly.
 He bowed his head as if in prayer.
-The image on the screen steadied as the drone slowed to a halt.
+The image on the screen steadied as the drone slowed and stopped.
 The Zillion ship drew closer,
 gray and single-purposed like the shark in Iffy's nature book.

-The map of the sea around the *Guinevere* tilted to show depth.
+The map on the control panel tilted to show depth.
 The ridge on the sea floor lay directly beneath the drone, orange splashed with warning pink.
-"Thirty seconds,"
+"Ten seconds,"
 Wales said.
 Before Iffy could ask, "Until what?" the drone dove straight down into the water.